 In 2011, Tara Kimkee Tan, a former hotel manager at the Standard Hotel in New York City suddenly went into labor during her shift.

-She gave birth in a guest room at the hotel, and then sued the hotel for $10 million, claiming she was rushed out carelessly by the hotel supervisors after delivery, wasn't offered maternity leave, and was fired four months later.
+She gave birth in a guest room at the hotel, then sued the hotel for $10 million, claiming she was rushed out carelessly by the hotel supervisors after delivery, wasn't offered maternity leave, and was fired four months later.

-Even something like a unauthorized guest could be fodder for a lawsuit - as was the case when a Starwood Hotel gave an unknown man a key to Wall Street banker Alison Fournier's room, where he later climbed into bed with her.
+Even something like an unauthorized guest could be fodder for a lawsuit — like when a Starwood Hotel gave an unknown man a key to Wall Street banker Alison Fournier's room, where he later climbed into bed with her.
 She turned around and sued the company for damages.

 What Types of Insurance Do Hotel Owners Need?

 As a hotel or motel owner, you’ll want to make sure you get the following types of insurance: